AJsVoices/the-clandestine-providence/Shorts/monster-contest.md

 6. Nox prays to the universe to save Alex
 7. Their next dream Nox doesn't remember him or what happened

-The air no longer whispered the singular word as I hugged my good friend good-bye.
+The air no longer whispered the singular word as I hugged my good friend, Alex,  good-bye.
 His ice blue eyes sparkled as we waved and the world shimmered and I rubbed my eyes to clear the dream from them.
 It was morning - time to get to school.
 My roommates were still asleep as I hurried through my routine.
 I wasn't going to be late, but I hurried none-the-less.
 Being late meant extra time, and extra time made me cry.

 I was early to class behind the orange door - Mr. Garrett's class.
 I was his only student.
 He wasn't even there yet as I pushed the orange door open.
 The door creaked only a little and I knew where to stop it before the sound alerted anyone to my presence.
 Not that anyone was here.

 I set my belongings in the corner where I always did.
 I didn't take a seat, I was never allowed to sit in the room behind the orange door.
 I took up my position by the wall across from the orange door, under the large window that overlooked the room.
 I stood with my feet directly under my hips, a foot away from the wall.
-I pressed my lo
+I pressed my long fingers into the wall in front of me and I leaned forward just a little.
+I took a deep breath and I closed my eyes while I waited for Mr. Garrett to join me.
+I drifted back to sleep without meaning to, I hadn't thought I was that tired, but Alex and I must have played really hard the night before.
+The memories were fading but those blue eyes and his little voice always stayed with me.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjEwMDU5NDM2OCwtMTUzMDkxOTM1NCw4Nz
+eyJoaXN0b3J5IjpbMTU4MzExNDIzNSwtMTUzMDkxOTM1NCw4Nz
 I4MjQ3NjQsLTE0ODIyMTc0Myw2NzIyMjAzODcsLTYzOTI5NzY1
 NywtMzYxOTU2MTA1LC0xMzk1Nzg5MDM0LDE3ODg2MDgyMzJdfQ
 ==